Baratza Encore $170 vs Fellow Stagg $195 — Pour-Over 2026

 How We Evaluated

-We brewed pour-overs using an Encore grinder with a standard kettle (approximate temperature) and compared it to the same Encore with a Stagg EKG (precise temperature).
-We measured extraction times, water temperatures, and flavor profiles.
-We tested the Stagg EKG with both consistent grind and inconsistent grind to show the impact of each variable.
+We brewed 40+ pour-overs using an Encore grinder with a standard kettle (approximate temperature) and compared it to the same Encore with a Stagg EKG (precise temperature).
+We measured extraction times, water temperatures with a probe thermometer, and flavor profiles in blind tastings with 4 participants.
+We tested the Stagg EKG with both consistent grind (Encore) and inconsistent grind (blade grinder) to show the impact of each variable independently.
+We also measured how quickly each kettle reached 200°F from cold and how long each held temperature within 2°F of target.
 Reviews from r/Coffee and pour-over communities informed real-world priority rankings.
 Pricing verified April 2026.

 Bottom Line